 Do you have storage space for my toys (skis, snowboards and bikes)?

 Of course!
 There’s enough ski and snowboard storage space for every guest.
 Bike storage is somewhat limited but can be reserved online and in advance of your arrival for a charge.
-And should our internal bike storage be fully booked, the Garbanzo Downhill Rental Store at the base of the Whistler Mountain Bike Park offers secure storage as well.
-For more info see Pangea Living.
+And should our internal bike storage be fully booked, G1 Rentals at the base of the Whistler Village Gondola offers secure storage as well.

 I’ve spent the day knee-deep in Whistler’s incredible powder and my outer gear is wet.
 Can you help me?